symfony/symfony-docs/book/page_creation.rst

 The directory structure of a bundle is simple and flexible.
 By default, the bundle system follows a set of conventions that help to keep code consistent between all Symfony2 bundles.
-Let's take a look at ``AcmeStudyoverBundle``, as it contains some of the most common elements of a bundle:
+Let's take a look at ``AcmeStudyBundle``, as it contains some of the most common elements of a bundle:

 * *Controller/* contains the controllers of the bundle (e.g. ``HelloController.php``);